-Pursuant to a lease dated January 10, 2014, on April 1, 2014, the Company leased office and lab space under a lease agreement with a free rent period and escalating rent payments; the lease was set to expire on July 31, 2017.

-On January 27, 2016, the Company signed an amendment to the Company's existing lease to move to a larger office and lab space beginning in August 2016 with a discounted rent period and escalating rent payments; the lease was extended to December 31, 2022.
+Pursuant to a lease agreement dated January 10, 2014 (the "Lease"), on April 1, 2014, the Company leased office and lab space with a free rent period and escalating rent payments; the Lease had an expiration date of July 31, 2017.
+The Lease was amended on January 27, 2016 to lease new larger office and lab space beginning in August 2016 with a discounted rent period and escalating rent payments and the Lease term was extended to December 31, 2022.
 The amendment also contained an option for a five-year renewal and a right of first refusal to lease adjacent office space.
-The term of the renewal option was not included in the measurement of the operating lease asset and liability as the Company is not certain to exercise the option.
+The Lease was further amended on March 27, 2017 to lease additional office space beginning in August 2017 with a discounted rent period and escalating rent payments.
+The Lease was amended again in January 2018 to lease additional adjacent office space beginning in August 2018 with a discounted rent period and escalating rent payments.
+The term of the renewal option contained in the Lease, as amended, was not included in the measurement of the operating lease asset and liability since exercise of the option was uncertain.